mickdowling16/dowlings-bar-and-grill/README.md

 For either method, you will need to install any applicable packages found within the requirements.txt file.

 - pip3 install -r requirements.txt.
 - You will need to create environment varibales file called env.py at the root-level, and include the same environment variables listed from the Heroku deployment steps.
+Make sure to include this in your .gitignore file

 Sample env.py file: